 Throughout out an album of brilliant lyrics and vocal performances this is the crowning jewel of the collection.
 On this song Cornell brings the perfect concoction of self-destructive hopeful-cynicism a theme that runs throughout the entire album, but really fully comes together on this song.
 I would quote some specific lyrics here, but really the entire song should be quoted from start to finish.
 “The Day I Tried to Live” and the entirety of Superunknown really is one of the best albums of all time.

 I have been obsessed with Soundgarden since Superunknown came out and when their follow up album Down on the Upside was released a couple years later I listened to that one on repeat as well.

 That album while not as special as Superunknown is also amazing and has some genius moments both musically and lyrically / vocally.
-I was slightly devastated in 1997 when they broke up because my obsession and admiration was at its peak and I still hadn’t seen them live.
+I was slightly devastated in 1997 when they broke up because my obsession and admiration was at its peak and I still hadn’t seen them live yet.

-When they reunited in 2010 and started playing shows I was hopeful that I was finally going to see them in concert and when I heard they were putting out a new album in King Animal I became nervous for fear that it wouldn’t be very good and tarnish the legacy of Superunknown, but to my relief the album (minus a few tracks) it was actually really good and so my enthusiasm and hope that I would see them live continued.
+When they reunited in 2010 and started playing shows I was hopeful that I was finally going to see them live and when I heard they were putting out a new album in King Animal I became nervous for fear that it wouldn’t be very good and tarnish the legacy of Superunknown, but to my relief the album minus a few tracks was actually really good and so my enthusiasm and hope that I would see them live continued.

 2017 rolled around and I still hadn’t seen Soundgarden live, but with a tour coming up there was still a chance.